Compare long-term loans

 Be aware that guarantor loans usually come with higher interest rates than standard personal loans.

-A guarantor loan is also a big financial commitment for both you and your guarantor.
+A guarantor loan is a big financial commitment for both you and your guarantor.
 If neither of you can cover the repayments, you could both lose your assets, face further financial penalties and even be taken to court.

 Am I eligible for a long-term loan?

-To find out if you’re eligible for a long-term loan before you apply use our eligibility checker when you compare loans with us for repayment periods of up to 10 years.
+You can compare loans with us for repayment periods of up to 10 years.

 Just answer a few simple questions and we’ll run a soft search on your credit file to find out which loans you may be eligible for.
 A soft credit check isn’t marked on your file, so it won’t affect your credit score in any way.